apickli/apickli/README.md

 	response body should not contain (.*)
-	response body path (.*) should be (.*) response body path (.*) should not be (.*)
+	response body path (.*) should be (.*) response body path (.*) should not be (.*) response body should be valid according to schema file (.*)
 	I store the value of body path (.*) as access token
 	I store the value of response header (.*) as (.*) in scenario scope I store the value of body path (.*) as (.*) in scenario scope